dma-ais/AisAbnormal/README.md

            Recursive directory scan
            Default: false

+The -mt option is currently experimental and may be subject to be removed.

 As an example: To launch the stat-builder where it reads AIS input from a compressed plain text file named aisdump_dk.txt.gz, downsamples these messages by 10 seconds, uses a cell size of 200 metres for the grid system, and stores the output in a file called test-stats.feature - use this command line: